Tauranga City Council has been gathering information about our waste problem and has come to the conclusion that something needs to change.

-According to May/June 2018 waste audits, over 66% of the kerbside waste Tauranga sends to landfill has the potential to be recycled or composted.
-That’s the equivalent of throwing 417 tonnes (or about an A380 Airbus) of unnecessary waste into landfill each week.
+According to May/June 2018 waste audits, close to 70% of the kerbside waste Tauranga sends to landfill has the potential to be recycled or composted.
+That’s the equivalent of throwing 360 tonnes (or about an A380 Airbus) of unnecessary waste into landfill each week.
 We need to do something about this.

 Landfills are poor long term solutions for the environment and for public health.
 Many of the items we throw away can be recovered and processed into new materials, saving our planet’s precious resources.

 Other cities around the country are achieving much higher rates of diversion from landfill.

 Waste Composition of wheelie bins and rubbish bags combined (348kb pdf)

 Council wants to minimise our city’s waste to landfill and, according to community submissions on the 2016 Waste Management and Minimisation Plan, you want us to investigate better options for managing our waste too.